netenglabs/suzieq/docs/developer/schema_evolution.md

-# Schema Evolution in Suzieq
+# Schema Evolution in SuzieQ

 Anything that intends to live for a long time has to evolve.
 Data is no different.
 Normalized data from multiple vendors even more so.
-During the course of Suzieq's brief life of about 3-4 months, the schema for one resource or the other has evolved.
+During the course of SuzieQ's brief life of about 3-4 months, the schema for one resource or the other has evolved.
 It has evolved in response as new, more sophisticated analysis has emerged to solve problems such as path, and it has evolved in response to new NOS being added to the system.
 A simple example is how the MAC table evolved when we added support for JunOS MX's VPLS MAC table support.
 VPLS on JunOS doesn't have a VLAN field, but only a bridging instance field that is a name, not a number.
 So, we needed to (i) add a new column and (ii) change the key to account for this new column to uniquify MAC addresses.
 This document addresses schema evolution.

 ## When Does a Schema Change?

-In Suzieq, the schema has changed when:
+In SuzieQ, the schema has changed when:
 - One or more fields are added or removed
 - The type of the field changes
 - The name of the field changes (say due to typos)